Gear Up to Fit - new Logo (272 × 40 px)

 There isn’t a direct comparison between the kettlebell swing and the dumbbell bench press.
 Each exercise has its benefits, but kettlebells aren’t ideal for pressing movements.

-They are not ideal because they are hard to hold (particularly in the racked position) and don’t allow you to move your arms through their full range of motion.
+They are not perfect because they are difficult to hold, especially in the racked position, and they limit the movement of your arms.
 The kettlebell is held with two hands at chest level; it doesn’t allow you to fully extend your elbows at the top of the movement like other dumbbell presses do—which means that your shoulders won’t be as thoroughly worked out as they could be.

 It takes longer to load multiple kettlebells.

 The biggest downside to kettlebells is that they are not as convenient as dumbbells.
 Kettlebells must be loaded with weight plates, which takes time.
-This is especially true if you want to load two or three different weights onto your kettlebells and switch between them frequently.
+If you frequently switch between two or three different weights on your kettlebells, this is particularly important.

 You can’t just grab a few dumbbells and go; you have to fill them individually with weight plates before heading out the door.
-However, once they’re filled with weight plates, they’re ready for use whenever you are—you don’t need to reposition any weights on the bar (unless you’re changing your routine).
+Once you fill them with weight plates, adjustable dumbbells are ready to use at any time.
+You don’t have to move any weights on the bar unless you want to change your workout routine.

 The handle can make it harder to grip the weight.